 - Make sure that you’ve set the date, time, and time zone correctly on the device in Settings > General > Date & Time.
 If possible, use Set Automatically.
 Toggle it off and on and check if the accuracy improves.

 - Keep a clear view in several directions.
-Walls, vehicle roofs, tall buildings, mountains, and other obstructions can block line of sight to GPS satellites.
+Walls, vehicle roofs, tall buildings, mountains, and other obstructions can block the line of sight to GPS satellites.
 When this happens, your device uses Wi-Fi or cellular networks to determine your position until the GPS satellites are visible again.

 The rumored new R Series location co-processor in the iPhone 11 models is expected to feature ultra-wide-band technology which makes location accuracy even more precise.